-K. Galsgaard (Niels Bohr Institute/Univ.
-Copenhague), J. Martínez Sykora (Lockheed Martin Solar and Astrophysical Laboratory), V. Hansteen (Univ.
+K. Galsgaard (Niels Bohr Institute/Univ Copenhague), J. Martínez Sykora (Lockheed Martin Solar and Astrophysical Laboratory), V. Hansteen (Univ.
 Oslo); E. Priest (Univ St Andrews), N. Shchukina (Obs.
-Kiev); J. Stepan (Astronomical Institute ASCR, Ondrejov), M. Madjarska (Max Planck Institute for Solar System Research, Gottingen), L. Belluzzi (Obs Locarno), T. del Pino (HAO), V. Olshevsky (Katholic Univ.
+Kiev); J. Stepan (Astronomical Institute ASCR, Ondrejov), Maria Madjarska (Max Planck Institute for Solar System Research, Gottingen), L. Belluzzi (Obs Locarno), T. del Pino (HAO), V. Olshevsky (Katholic Univ.
 Leuven); P. Cally, S. Shelyag (Monash Univ.
 Melbourne); M. Stangalini (Univ.
 Tor Vergata, Roma), I. Calvo Santamaria (Katholieke Univ.
 Leuven), J. Klimchuk (NASA Goddard); T. Kucera, K. Muglach, H. Gilbert, J. Karpen (NASA Goddard Space Flight Center), B. Schmieder (LESIA, Paris), Dr. Ramesh Chandra (Kumaun University, Nainita).

 The general aim of this project is the investigation of astrophysical processes through the use of state-of-the-art numerical codes on massively parallel computers.
-More specifically, the research in many astrophysical fields requires understanding of gas dynamical, magnetic, radiative transfer and gravitational phenomena not accessible to purely theoretical analysis.
+More specifically, the research in many astrophysical fields requires understanding of gas dynamical, magnetic, radiative transfer and gravitational phenomena phenomena not accessible to purely theoretical analysis.
 In the framework of this project calculations aimed at understanding the multidimensional structure and evolution of magnetic fields in stellar atmospheres and interiors are carried out, including magnetohydrodynamical aspects, radiative transfer and spectral line polarization.
 Special emphasis is placed on the comparison of the theoretical/numerical results with observational data.